svhawks/react-native-message-composer/README.md

 All the args parameters are optional.
 Simply omit any parameter not required from the args object.

-Messages will be sent as SMS or iMessage (depending on support of recipients phone), unless `subject` is supplied, in which case they will be sent as MMS or iMessage (depending on support of recipients phone).
+Messages will be sent as SMS or iMessage (depending on support of recipients phone), unless `subject` is supplied, in which case they will be sent as MMS or iMessage (depending on support of recipients phone, and user having turned on support for Subject on their iOS device).

 ### Callback